Expedition 64 Leaving Station as New SpaceX Crew Preps for Launch

-Category: Space Hits: 3(From left) The Expedition 64 crew is returning to Earth today as the SpaceX Crew-2 astronauts prepare for an April 22 launch to the station from Florida.
+Category: Space Hits: 5(From left) The Expedition 64 crew is returning to Earth today as the SpaceX Crew-2 astronauts prepare for an April 22 launch to the station from Florida.

 Three Expedition 64 crew members are preparing to return to Earth today completing a 185-day research mission on the International Space Station.
 Meanwhile, four new SpaceX Crew-2 astronauts have arrived at the Kennedy Space Center preparing for a launch next week to the orbiting lab.